Scott Peterson, The Man Convicted Of Murdering His Wife Laci Gets A New Mugshot

 — Count – TheCount.com (@THECOUNTnews) May 29, 2018

-Peterson’s new legal team says there is no evidence that links the body of Laci Peterson to her husband Scott, says Daily Mail.
+Peterson’s new legal team says there is no evidence that links the body of Laci Peterson to her husband Scott, reports Daily Mail.
 But the appeal filed by the Peterson legal team has been pending for a decade, and there is no sign that Scott Peterson will get a new trial anytime soon.
 Peterson denies that he had anything to do with Laci’s death or disappearance, and says that he is still devastated by the loss.

 “It was just like this amazing, horrible, physical reaction that I had.
 I couldn’t feel my feet on the floor.
 I couldn’t feel the chair I was sitting in.
 My vision was even a little blurry.”